 To be able to assign scores, you need various types of content for users to interact with.
 Prospects receive an average of 10 touches from the time they enter the top of the funnel until they’re a closed-won customer.

 Creating personalized content for specific users will encourage them to keep engaging and could leave a very favorable impression.
+This will help nurture those users.

 [Read more: How to use content to beef up your lead generation]